AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/cloud-convert-modules.md

 # CloudConvert modules

 Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
-In a Adobe Workfront Fusion scenario, you can connect your CloudConvert account to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use CloudConvert, as well as connect it to to multiple third-party applications and services.
 The CloudConvert modules allow you to monitor and manage jobs, tasks, and import and export files in your CloudConvert account.

 * [Connect CloudConvert to Workfront Fusion](#connect-cloudconvert-to-workfront-fusion)
 * [CloudConvert modules and their fields](#cloudconvert-modules-and-their-fields)